-Schizophrenia – Social Security Disability Benefits
+Is Schizophrenia a Disability? – Social Security Disability Benefits

 Schizophrenia is a severe mental illness that affects about 1 percent of the population.
 However, it tends to run in families so someone with a parent or sibling with schizophrenia is more likely to develop the disorder.
 Symptoms can include hearing and seeing things that other people do not see and hear.
 They can be paranoid that others are reading their minds or controlling their thoughts or are out to cause them harm.
 They may isolate themselves from others and can appear well until they begin to talk about their thoughts.
 A person may have a flat affect, meaning that they do not show facial expressions and tend to talk in a dull, monotonous voice.
 Concentration and learning skills are generally reduced.
+There are sometimes symptoms of anxiety.

 Schizophrenia Symptoms